-Taylor Long is a Queens-based percussionist, sound artist, and educator interested in experimental, technological, avant-garde and theatrical mediums.
-He has appeared at the Darmstadt Summer Course for New Music (Germany), Oh My Ears New Music Festival (Phoenix), Network Music Festival (UK), NYC Electroacoustic Music Festival, and Avaloch Farm Music Institute (New Hampshire).
-He has performed with ensembles and collectives including Speak Percussion, FearNoMusic, Sound of Late, Delgani String Quartet, Burn After Listening, Stony Brook Contemporary Chamber Players, Black House Collective, and Cascadia Composers.
-He works frequently with both established and emerging composers such as Liza Lim, Xu Yi, Margaret Schedel, Eliza Brown, Niloufar Nourbakhsh, Charles Peck, Yiran Zhao, and Adam Zuckerman.
+Taylor Long is a New York-based percussionist, sound artist, and educator interested in experimental, technological, avant-garde and theatrical mediums.
+He has appeared at the Darmstadt Summer Course for New Music (Germany), New Music for Strings Festival (Denmark), Oh My Ears New Music Festival (Phoenix), NYC Electroacoustic Music Festival, and Avaloch Farm Music Institute (New Hampshire).
+He has performed with ensembles and collectives including Yarn/Wire, Speak Percussion, FearNoMusic, Sound of Late, Delgani String Quartet, Burn After Listening, Stony Brook Contemporary Chamber Players, Black House Collective, and Cascadia Composers.
+He works frequently with both established and emerging composers such as Liza Lim, Katherine Young, Xu Yi, Margaret Schedel, Eliza Brown, Yiran Zhao, Kimia Koochakzadeh-Yazdi, and Adam Zuckerman.

 Taylor is a DMA candidate at Stony Brook University in the studio of Eduardo Leandro.
 He holds a BM from Portland State University and an MM from the University of Kansas.
 Principal teachers include Michael Compitello, Ji Hye Jung, Jon Greeney and Joel Bluestone.